 On both of our Latin American adventures, we found that traveling with younger kids can save money as opposed to waiting until they’re older.
 The Latin American airlines gave us quite a discount on each child ticket that we bought.
 I don’t know what the cut-off age is for the discounts, but it’s worth checking into before you buy your tickets.
 Also, many of the tour buses and even the Machu Picchu entrance tickets didn’t charge me for my youngest child.
 If I would have known this ahead of time, I would have saved some money when I was being quoted for touring packages.
 Make sure that you let the tour companies know if you have a little one and the ages of your children so you can at least get a discount.

 Machu Picchu entrance fees: There is no charge on admission for kids under 8 years of age.
 Children under 18 years of age only pay the student price, NOT the full price.
 Our tour agency totally pulled one over on us as we were ignorant to the fact that my 8-year-old didn’t have to pay the full price.
+So they charged us full price.
 Go to the entrance ticket website here to check if anything has changed.

 3. Opt for a private chauffeur rather than a tour company package

-If we were to do this again, rather than purchasing a package through a tour company, we would hire a private chauffeur (they are everywhere) to take us to the ruins in and around Cusco.
-The chauffeur would then help to hire a guide at each of the sites.
-We did use a tour company for 65 percent of our site-seeing adventures around the city and it worked out fine for the most part.
+If we were to do this again, rather than purchasing a package through a tour company (find options online), we would hire a private chauffeur (they are everywhere so you can hire one once you’re in town or ask your hotel to recommend a driver) to take us to the ruins in and around Cusco.
+The chauffeur can help you hire a guide at each of the sites or sometimes they serve as guides.
+We used a tour company for 65 percent of our site-seeing adventures around the city and it worked out fine for the most part.
 We were able to meet lots of other tourists (the picture above is of our tourist group) and thankfully everyone seemed tolerant of our children.
-The disadvantages were LONG days and waiting for everyone to get around the ancient sites (we were actually fast walkers compared to most of the other tourists in our group).
+The disadvantages were LONG days and waiting for everyone to get around the ancient sites (even though we had children we were faster compared to most of the other tourists in our group).
 There were areas we wanted to explore, but if it wasn’t on the tour schedule, then we couldn’t.
 If the people we were grouped with mostly spoke in Spanish, then the guide would forget to speak in English for our family.
-A private chauffeur would have been more accommodating to our family and wouldn’t have been much more expensive in the long run, possibly even cheaper.
+Another advantage is the tour included meals and stops at artisan shops.
+So it took away the guess work of where do we eat and where do we stop.
+But a private chauffeur would have been more accommodating to our family and wouldn’t have been much more expensive in the long run, possibly even cheaper.

 4. If possible wait to book your tour package until you arrive if you’re trying to save money.